nikosxenakis/pumas_and_hares/README.md

 * [TRAVIS-CI](https://travis-ci.com/nikosxenakis/pumas_and_hares)

 Travis was used because of its built in support of github.
-We were able to replicate the cirrus, dice and dev enviroments on Travis, which helped us to make sure that the repositories HEAD was always in a working state.
+We were able to replicate the cirrus, dice and dev environments on Travis, which helped us to make sure that the repositories HEAD was always in a working state.

 ### Test style and reasoning

 We wrote our tests according to a behaviour driven development style.
 Whilst tests were not always written before their corresponding classes, we found this style of testing to be expressive and self-documenting.
 Tests follow the naming convention test\_$shadowed\_class.cpp.
-To accomodate for floating point inaccuracies, the Approx() function was used when comparing floating point values.
+To accommodate for floating point inaccuracies, the Approx() function was used when comparing floating point values.

 Some classes, like the output class, do not have a shadowing test file.
 This because the class either lacks public variables, or the class's public functions only return void.
 In addition to this, output.cpp is simply a wrapper class which groups, rather than adds functionality.